thegenemyers/FASTK/README.md

 integers(s) that need to be 64-bit.

 FastK is not working for k greater than roughly 128.
 Again this is an unusually large k for a practical application but in principle it should work for unlimited k and we will address this problem shortly.

-The relative profile option is not yet available.

 &nbsp;